InCLow-LM/InCLow-LM.github.io/content/projects/index.md

         [LESSEN Project](https://lessen-project.nl/) [2023-]:

         LESSEN is an NWO-funded Netherlands-based consortium bringing together academic and industrial partners working on **safe and efficient chat-based AI assistants**, with a focus on low-resource (retail) domains.
 Example partners are Albert Heijn, bol.com or KPN (Dutch telecommunication company), all of which handle large amounts of user requests daily through chatbots.
         Within this consortium, we specifically focus on studying and improving LLMs' abilities to **answer user requests accurately and consistently across different languages**, for instance by using Retrieval-Augmented Generation techniques and inspecting model internals to attribute model answers to a specific textual source.
+In collaboration with UvA colleagues, we also study the impact of social biases and stereotypes on the behavior of multilingual LLMs.

-        Key people: Jirui, Arianna, Raquel Fernández
+        Key people: Jirui & Arianna + Vera Neplenbroek & Raquel Fernández (University of Amsterdam)

         **********************************************************************************